seancarmody/ngramr/README.md

     ggram(ng, year_start = 1800, google_theme = TRUE) +
       theme(legend.direction = "vertical")

+## Getting help

+If you encounter a bug, please file an issue with a reproducible example on [GitHub][12].

 ## Further Reading

 For more information, read [this Stubborn Mule post][8] and the [Google Ngram syntax][9] documentation.
 Language Log has a [good post][10] written just after the launch of the 2012 corpus.

 If you would rather work with R and SQL on the raw Google Ngram datasets, [see this post][11].